juan-tonina/internations-poc/README.md

 #### Incomplete list of TODO's:

 - Change the dashboard (if you add enough users or groups, it goes through the footer and it messes everything up)
+- Mock persistence, maybe using localStorage or something like that.

 ### "List what API endpoints would you expect your backend to implement."